PX4/PX4-Autopilot/nuttx/configs/README.txt

 		CONFIG_CAN - Enables CAN support (one or both of CONFIG_STM32_CAN1 or CONFIG_STM32_CAN2 must also be defined)
+		CONFIG_CAN_EXTID - Enables support for the 29-bit extended ID.
+Default Standard 11-bit IDs.
 		CONFIG_CAN_FIFOSIZE - The size of the circular buffer of CAN messages.
 		  Default: 8
 		CONFIG_CAN_NPENDINGRTR - The size of the list of pending RTR requests.
 		  Default: 4
 		CONFIG_CAN_LOOPBACK - A CAN driver may or may not support a loopback mode for testing.
 If the driver does support loopback mode, the setting will enable it.
 (If the driver does not, this setting will have no effect).

 	SPI driver